Amit Kothari

 I want to be fair here, because frameworks aren’t inherently bad.
 They solve real problems.
 Just not always the ones you think you have.

-LlamaIndex does one thing genuinely well: connecting LLMs to your data.
+Jerry Liu’s LlamaIndex does one thing well: connecting LLMs to your data.
 Building a system that searches documents, creates embeddings, and retrieves context for AI responses?
 LlamaIndex handles this solidly.
 The high-level API lets you prototype fast.
 The indexing and retrieval modules are well-built.

 They’ve also expanded aggressively.
-LlamaParse v2 overhauled document parsing with up to 50% cost reduction and automatic handling of skewed or rotated scans.
+LlamaParse v2 overhauled document parsing with up to 50% cost reduction at comparable accuracy.
 They’ve added LlamaAgents for one-click document agent deployment, LlamaSheets for messy spreadsheet processing, and enterprise document pipelines.

 Where LlamaIndex struggles is anything beyond data-focused workflows.
 Complex multi-step reasoning with arbitrary logic?
 You’ll hit walls fast.
 Fine-grained control over agent behavior?
 You’ll fight opinionated abstractions the whole way.